DbgKinggg/next13-web3-modal-starter-kit/README.md

 This is a starter kit that's built with [Next.js](https://nextjs.org/), with [Web3Modal](https://web3modal.com/), [Wgami](https://wagmi.sh/) and [Viem](https://viem.sh/) imported and configured.
 You should helped you get up to speed with building a Web3 dApp in no time!

+Built by [@Dbgkinggg](https://twitter.com/DbgKinggg), follow me please and let me know if you have any question!

 ## Getting Started

 First, run the development server: